RPGroup-PBoC/cshl_pboc_2023/page05_code.md

 your understanding of physical biology.
 These will be done using Jupyter notebooks through [Google Colab](https://colab.research.google.com/), so you will need to sign into a Google Account to create new notebooks.
-If you would like to set up Python on your own computers, follow Tutorial 0a below.
-As the course progresses, we will post the discussed or related notebooks below.

 We will post links to Jupyter Notebooks hosted on colab of the tutorial sessions here.